Hello old friends and new readers! Welcome to the Make Nine Challenge.

 - Is there a completely new-to-you type of project that you want to explore?
 Do you have the time and patience to explore it, knowing it’s possible you won’t like/wear it in the end?
 If yes, by all means, branch out and try new things!
 That’s how you grow and get better.

-Don’t forget to tag me on Instagram (@makeninechallenge) so I can see what you’re making!
-And, super important, use the hashtag #MakeNine so we’re all unified as one consolidated community.
+Don’t forget to tag me on Instagram (@makeninechallenge) so I can see what you’re making, and use the hashtag #MakeNine so we can find each other easily.

 I can’t wait to see what you create!
 Thanks for making along with me 🙂